jss367/blog/_posts/2018-10-10-Software-I-Use.md

 [Atom](https://atom.io/)
 * I've used this but not strongly prefer the others, so rarely go back to it

 Note that you can also use a full IDE as a text editor.
-Only makes since if you're already using one though.
+Only makes sense if you're already using one though.

 ## Utilities